-Step by step guide to charging your car
+Step-by-step guide to charging your electric car

 - Your car will now display the charging status on its infotainment system/or dashboard.
 Typically, the vehicle will display how long you have to wait until the battery is fully charged.